 Thank you for your interest in the conservation work taking place along the Nanticoke River.
-Our river is special; it is one of the cleanest rivers that flows into the Chesapeake Bay.
-Our work is also unique; we have formed a solid and extensive partnership where many people saw only distrust, hidden agendas, and opposition.
+Our river is special; it is one of the cleanest and healthiest rivers that flows into the Chesapeake Bay.

 In June of 1992, Maryland and Delaware conservation organizations reached across state lines in a formal agreement to create the Nanticoke Watershed Alliance.
 In 1995, the Nanticoke Watershed Alliance decided to establish itself as a nonprofit organization and become a consortium, i.e. an organization of organizations.
 Almost forty organizations now belong to the NWA.
-Our partners are made up of foresters, industry, small business owners, government agencies, environmental groups, land trusts, realtors, academicians, fishermen, restoration groups, farmers, and citizen groups.
+Our partners are made up of foresters, industries, small business owners, government agencies, environmental groups, land trusts, realtors, academicians, fishermen, restoration groups, farmers, and citizen groups.
 Our staff has varied experiences and programmatic areas of expertise to help preserve the Nanticoke River.
 Our board features representatives of different organizations working together for a common goal.

 We are all working together because the Nanticoke River is endowed with outstanding abundance and diversity of wildlife, undisturbed land, and rural characteristics.
 The Nanticoke is a wonderful river for recreation, education, nature study, and simple solitude.
-It has a rich history of Native Americans, tall ships, steamboats, slave running, piracy, and the underground railroad.
+It has a rich history of Native Americans, tall ships, steamboats, slave running, piracy, and the Underground Railroad.
 There are properties within the watershed on the National Register of Historic Places.
-Some of the northernmost stands of bald cypress trees on the Atlantic Coast are found within the Nanticoke’s watershed.
-The Nanticoke has the highest concentration of bald eagles in the northeastern United States.
+Some of the northernmost, natural stands of bald cypress trees on the Atlantic Coast are found within the Nanticoke watershed.
+The Nanticoke has the highest concentration of Bald Eagles in the northeastern United States.
 These characteristics must be preserved.

 NWA’s Core Values: